Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 Many soil data production agencies are often unclear about where the work of a soil surveyor stops.
 Is a SPDB and a soil polygon map an intermediate product or can it be delivered as a soil information system?
-Does a SIS need to already contain all predictions or only inputs to prediction models?
-In this book we will adhere to a strict definition of a SIS as a complete and standardized geographical information system that contains both inputs and outputs of spatial predictions of soil variables, and which is fully documented and ready to be used for spatial planning.
+Does a SIS need to already hold all predictions or only inputs to prediction models?
+In this book we will adhere to a strict definition of a SIS as a complete and standardized geographical information system that contains both initial inputs and final outputs of spatial predictions of soil variables, and which is fully documented and ready to be used for spatial planning.
 The PSM tools described in this book, in that context, have been designed as a step forward to producing more complete soil information systems.

 <div class="rmdnote">
-<p>A Soil Information System is an end product of soil mapping — a standardized collection of (gridded) soil property and class maps of an area that can be used for spatial planning, environmental modelling, agricultural engineering, land degradation studies, biodiversity assessment and similar.
-A SIS offers the best possible soil information at some given scale for the spatial domain of interest.</p>
+<p>A Soil Information System is an end product of soil mapping — a standardized collection of (usually gridded) soil property and class maps of an area that can be used for spatial planning, environmental modelling, agricultural engineering, land degradation studies, biodiversity assessment and similar.
+A SIS tries to provide the best possible soil information at some given scale for the spatial domain of interest.</p>
 </div>

 Another important point is that a modern SIS needs to be user-oriented.